hoppyhedgehog/tvpn/README.md

 I created this for use on MAC OSX Monterey (12.6)+, but it could also be used on Linux.

+# NEW FEATURES
+Version 5.0 includs major changes:
+- Credentials file is /etc/.credentials
+- Paswords are now encrypted and decrypted (when needed)
+- There is a "setup" option.
+Setup builds credentials file which caches username/domain/authgroup/vpn server/DNS info/etc.
+- There are options to reset the individual options within the credentials.
+- The reset scripts to modify dns when on VPN vs HOME are renamed to /usr/local/bin/tvpn-reset-dns-vpn and /usr/local/bin/tvpn-reset-dns-home

 # UPGRADING